sayedh/slack-file-bot/README.md

 # Slack File Upload Bot
-This is a fullstack project built with HTML/CSS frontend and Golang backend.
-A simple To-Do app where one can create, edit and delete tasks.
+This is a project built with Golang.
+A simple api where one can upload a file to their slack channel.

 ## Technologies Used